yungyuc/ynote/nsd/03cpp/cpp.rst

 Encapsulation
 +++++++++++++

+Encapsulation is a central concept of OOP.
 C++ uses classes as a basic construct for encapsulation, i.e., separating the interface from the implementation detail.
 Consumers of the class should not know how the class is implemented internally.

 C++ class uses 3 access controls to realize encapsulation: